ssbc/ssb-index-feeds-spec/README.md

 If no verified claims are available one should fall back to full replication of that main feed.

+A new user will at first not trust anyone and thus can't do partial replication.
+On the other hand if they are onboarded using someone they know and trust that would enable partial replication.

 ## Open questions

 - Should pubs also use meta feeds?
 - How do we handle other feed types?
 - What initial trust should be assigned and to what?
 - Do we need a rotational feed for the latest messages?

 [ssb-meta-feed]: https://github.com/ssb-ngi-pointer/ssb-meta-feed
 [Appleseed]: https://github.com/cblgh/appleseed-metric